maccu71/projects/README.md

     cpu: 50m
     memory: 100Mi
 ```
-Peek at `kubectl describe pod -n new | grep QoS`, and you'll find it rocking the `QoS Class: Burstable` label.
-It is adjusting its resources based on demand.
+Peek at `kubectl describe pod -n new | grep QoS`, and you'll find it having the `QoS Class: Burstable` label.
+Pods in this category get a minimum amount of resources but can use more if available (until limits - if specified).

 `- BestEffort`